braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/export_braze_data/export_news_feed_data.md

 # News Feed data

-When analyzing the performance of a specific News Feed card, you can export the data found in the Performance Breakdown graphs:
+When analyzing the performance of a specific News Feed card, you can export the data found in the performance breakdown graphs:

 - Impressions by Date
     - Clickthrough Rate